juju/docs/src/en/clouds-LXD.md

 sudo lxd init --auto --storage-backend zfs --storage-pool lxd
 ```

 Above we allocated 32GB of space to a sparse file.

-Consider using a fast block
-device if available.
+Notes:

+ - If possible, put `/var/lib/zfs` on a fast storage device (e.g. SSD).
+ - The installed ZFS utilities can be used to query the pool (e.g.
+   `sudo zpool list -v lxd`).

 ## Create a controller